 Facial Fat Transfer

-Fat transfer is an extremely useful adjunctive procedure for volumisation in cosmetic surgery and aesthetic medicine and it is gaining increasing popularity as it’s regenerative benefits are also being recognised.
-Fat removed by surgeons at the time of liposuction operations may be injected into other areas including the face, cheeks, lips, periocular area (and into the scalp for hair restoration).
-There has been an explosion in popularity in facial fat transfers due to so-called ‘nanofat’ and ‘micro fat’ techniques being introduced.
+Fat transfer to the face is a useful adjunctive procedure for volumisation in cosmetic surgery and aesthetic medicine and it is gaining increasing popularity in the UK as it’s regenerative benefits are also being recognised.
+Fat removed by surgeons at the time of liposuction operations may be injected into areas like the face, cheeks, lips, periocular area (and into the scalp for hair restoration).
+There has been an explosion in popularity in fat transfers to the face due to so-called ‘nanofat’ and ‘micro fat’ techniques being introduced.
 These are fat transfers made to very fine and delicate areas including the cheeks, nasolabial folds, lips, temples and around the eyes.
 This is now a very viable, longer-lasting and autologous alternative to synthetic hyaluronic acid (HA) fillers.

 FACIAL FAT TRANSFER, STEM CELLS & REGENERATIVE MEDICINE

-FAT TRANSFER FOR FACE, CHEEKS, EYES AND LIPS
+FAT TRANSFER TO FACE, CHEEKS, EYES AND LIPS

 Facial nanofat transfer is considered an art form and whilst the procedure is much more complicated than simple synthetic fillers, the results can be very natural and long-lasting.
-If fat transfer to the face (fat transfer to the cheeks and fat transfer to the eyes are the most popular) is of interest then please arrange a consultation with Mr Banwell to discuss this further.
+If such procedures are of interest then please arrange a consultation with Mr Banwell to discuss this further.
 Fat transfer to the lips is also increasing in popularity for those patients not wishing to use synthetic hyaluronic acid filler.
 The new nanofat procedures to the lips are definitely something to chat about if you are interested in natural lip augmentation.

 WHAT DOES FACIAL FAT TRANSFER INVOLVE?